What type of art was created during the Pop Art movement?

 A Bigger Splash by David Hockney: The Californian Dream on Canvas

 David Hockney’s “A Bigger Splash” captures the essence of 1960s California with sun-drenched pools and geometric modernist architecture.
-Hockney’s fascination with the Californian lifestyle is highlighted in the way he captured the play of light on water.
+Hockney’s fascination with the Californian lifestyle is highlighted in the way he captured a typical summer scene.
 “A Bigger Splash” becomes a frozen moment in time, inviting viewers into the glamorous world of Southern California and reflecting the pop art fascination with the visual language of mass media.

 Red Jackie by Andy Warhol: The Iconic Tragedy